NY airports, subway reopen, limited East Coast service

 New York subways also resumed service, gradually at first, after weekend closure, as did passenger rail Amtrak on the Northeast Corridor between Washington and Philadelphia.

-Amtrak service north of Philadelphia was canceled due to flooding, track debris and continued electrical power problems, the railroad said.
+Amtrak service north of Philadelphia was cancelled due to flooding, track debris and continued electrical power problems, the railroad said.
 All Northeast service was shut down on Sunday.

 Commuter rail service from Washington to Boston was uneven as most lines struggled to offer full or even partial schedules due to flooding and power outages.